Side project time: Other companies

 Australian enterprise company Atlassian has been using the 20% project since 2008.
-Co-founder Mike Cannon-Brookes stated that "innovation slows as the company grows".
-And as such the scheme was introduced to re-inspire innovation.
+Co-founder Mike Cannon-Brookes stated that "innovation slows as the company grows."
+And as such, the scheme was introduced to re-inspire innovation.
 The induction of the system was a six-month trial, granting $1 million to engineers and allowing them to work on private projects based on personal interests.
-Part of this 20% time is their annual "Ship It'"day, where employees are challenged with a task to create any product and then ship this item within 24 hours.
-Workers created products which ranged from refined beer to 'Jira' software updates.
+Part of this 20% time is their annual "Ship It" day, where employees are challenged with a task to create any product and then ship this item within 24 hours.
+Workers created products that ranged from refined beer to 'Jira' software updates.

-American project management software company TargetProcess adopted the 20% project for their small company.
-The company was composed of 110 members when the initiative was introduced.
-Company founder Michael Dubakov identified a lack of innovation from his employees, with their daily routines occupied with monotonous work.
-Dubakov was inspired by the output derived from 20% projects in Google and 3M but was unsure about the limit on employee involvement.
-Despite driving the project at Google, only certain employees were granted this time – meaning most workers could not use this opportunity for innovation.
-Dubakov decided to allow all employees to pursue individual projects, to reduce boredom and inspire innovation.
-Initially the company introduced "Orange Fridays" in 2013, an allocated 4 hours of each Friday afternoon to attend workshops, learn about and develop new technology.
-From this, the company saw a rise in investment opportunities and company growth.
-The company developed a culture to innovate, with no pressure applied to employees moving from their regular schedule to innovate and learn.